 Energizing our lives with a variety of delicious wholesome foods.

-These efforts were made possible by a grant from Oregon Food Bank’s F.E.A.S.T program along with collaborations from several of our partnering organizations.
+These efforts were made possible with an initial grant from Oregon Food Bank’s F.E.A.S.T program and currently with collaborations from several of our partnering organizations.

 Eating more fresh fruits and vegetables is an important element in improving you health, and its easy!
 Our group has farmers, gardeners, and people who love cooking.
 And who doesn’t love sharing meals with family and friends?
 Enjoy some of our favorite recipes we’ve specially selected just for you on Our Favorite Recipes Page.